We don't just talk cars ... we teach how to buy them.

 Well, the internet has changed all that.
 New car negotiaing can now be done much more easily from the comfort of your own home or office, as well as in a way that gets far, far better results.
 The fact is, the best method of buying a new car today at the lowest price can be done in a much more consumer-friendly way.

-In a nutshell, my earlier recommendation (seen here) involves getting multiple dealers to compete against each other for the priviledge of selling you a car.
+In a nutshell, it involves getting multiple dealers to compete against each other for the priviledge of selling you a car.
 And it can also be done right from home via email so you can avoid almost all the dealership nighmares.

 And when dealers have to compete for your business ... and they know it ... prices plunge.
-Buying cars below invoice, and sometimes far below, is not at all unusual if you follow the instructions given in that article.
-In fact, this method remains so effective that I still strongly recommend it.
+Buying cars below invoice, and sometimes far below, is not at all unusual if you follow the instructions given in either of these articles.

 The key is that the whole process is done right online on CarWoo's web site.
 No phone calls, no emails, no badgering, no sales pressure.

-1) You go to CarWoo and simply type in which vehicle you're interested in.
-They ask only for your name (the dealers only get your first name), your email address (the dealers don't get this) and your phone number (the dealers don't get this) which is only used by CarWoo to send you a text message to verify that you are indeed a real person.
-This whole process takes less a minute, including the text.
+1) You go to CarWoo (see the link below) and simply type in which vehicle you're interested in.
+They ask only for your name (the dealers only get your first name), your email address (the dealers don't get this) and your phone number (the dealers don't get this).

 CarWoo advises that quotes usually come in within around 24 hours, but it's much more common for them to start to come in within an hour or two.
 As they arrive, they're displayed side by side so they are easy to compare, including the sticker price, the dealer's offer and all additional fees and taxes so there are no surprises later.